felipe-canaviri/single-distance-between-strings/README.md

 # Single distance between two strings

 Given two string `s1` and `s2`, find if `s1` can be converted to `s2` with exactly one change.
-This change can be one of the following:
+This change could be one of the following:
   - Add a character
   - Delete a character
   - Change a character